chinchuharris/fall2020/week05.md

     * Contrast your results with Raschka analysis of the Wine dataset in Chapter 3.
     * Discuss the dimensionality of dataset.

 We'll discuss solutions in class.
 Late submissions will be accepted, and they'll be marked late.
-For the best possible ggrade, a good strategy is to submit what's you've done before class then, if necessary, submit a corrected version after class.
+For the best possible grade, a good strategy is to submit what's you've done before class then, if necessary, submit a corrected version after class.

 ## Reading